 Using this learning-while-doing approach, boards start seeing improvements immediately.
 This often brings confidence and motivation to the boardroom.

 Learning for Individuals: We provide professional development to individual directors.
 After a thorough assessment, we provide a report and begin one-on-one meetings.

 Learning for Boards: We take on short and long-term learning projects.
 Boards sometimes need advice about a specific issue or one-off board assessments.
 Other boards like long-term engagement with regular meetings.
 We provide these services to commercial and non-profit organisations, Maori trusts, international corporates and government bodies.

 Training for Groups of Boards: We provide tailored training programmes to groups of boards, delivered over a set period of time.
 This is the preferred option of groups within industry bodies, groups of Maori trusts, and cooperatives.

 Want to find out more?

-The Rural Governance Development Programme has produced excellent results—with last year’s participants showing a 38.8% average increase in governance capability and 18.1% for participants the year before.
+The Rural Governance Development Programme has produced excellent results—previous participants show a 29% average increase in overall governance capability.

 The programme involves 5 days of workshops spread over 10 months, in groups restricted to 24 participants.